MAOIs were the first type of antidepressant developed. Learn about the benefits, side effects and risks of these antidepressants.By Mayo Clinic Staff

 Consider these issues and discuss them with your doctor before taking an MAOI:

 - Food and beverage interactions.
 MAOIs can cause dangerous interactions with certain foods and beverages.
-You'll need to avoid foods containing high levels of tyramine — an amino acid that regulates blood pressure — such as aged cheeses, sauerkraut, cured meats, draft beer and fermented soy products, such as soy sauce, miso or tofu.
-You may be able to have limited amounts of wine and bottled or canned beer, but check with your doctor to be sure.
+You'll need to avoid foods containing high levels of tyramine ― an amino acid that regulates blood pressure ― such as aged cheeses, sauerkraut, cured meats, draft beer and fermented soy products (for example, soy sauce, miso and tofu).
 The interaction of tyramine with MAOIs can cause dangerously high blood pressure.
-Ask your doctor for a complete list of dietary restrictions.
+Ask your doctor for a complete list of dietary restrictions, including alcohol restrictions.

 - Drug interactions.
-MAOIs can also cause serious reactions when you take them with certain other medications.
-Examples of medications to avoid include other antidepressants, certain pain medications, certain cold and allergy medications, and some herbal supplements.
-Always check with your doctor or pharmacist before taking any new prescription medication, over-the-counter medication, herbs or other supplements while you're taking an MAOI.
+MAOIs can cause serious reactions when you take them with certain medications, such as other antidepressants, certain pain drugs, certain cold and allergy medications, and some herbal supplements.
+Always check with your doctor or pharmacist before taking any other prescription or over-the-counter medication, herbs or other supplements while you're taking an MAOI.

 Most antidepressants are generally safe, but the FDA requires that all antidepressants carry black box warnings, the strictest warnings for prescriptions.
 In some cases, children, teenagers and young adults under 25 may have an increase in suicidal thoughts or behavior when taking antidepressants, especially in the first few weeks after starting or when the dose is changed.